chillout2k/ldap-acl-milter/README.md

 * %rcpt% = RFC5321.rcpt
 * %rcpt_domain% RFC5321.rcpt_domain

-In the case, one already has a LDAP server running with the [amavis schema](https://www.ijs.si/software/amavisd/LDAP.schema.txt), the 'amavisWhitelistSender' attribute could be reused.
+In the case, one already has a LDAP server running with the [amavis schema](https://www.ijs.si/software/amavisd/LDAP.schema.txt), for e.g. the 'amavisWhitelistSender' attribute could be reused.
 The filtering direction (inbound or outbound) can be simply controlled by swapping the %from% and %rcpt% placeholders within the LDAP query template.
 Please have a look at the docker-compose.yml example below.

 The connection to the LDAP server is always persistent: one LDAP-bind is shared among all milter-threads, which makes it more efficient due to less communication overhead (which also implies transport encryption with TLS).
 Thus, LDAP interactions with 2 msec. and less are realistic, depending on your environment like network round-trip-times or the load of your LDAP server.
 A very swag LDAP setup is to use a local read-only LDAP replica, which syncs over network with a couple of LDAP masters: [OpenLDAP does it for free!](https://www.openldap.org/doc/admin24/replication.html).
 On the one hand, this aproach eliminates network round trip times while reading from a UNIX-socket, and on the other, performance bottlenecks on a shared, centralized and (heavy) utilized LDAP server.